Lhasa: A Comprehensive Guide to the Ancient City, Attractions, and History

 As the administrative capital of Tibet, Lhasa is the hub of the region’s political, economic, and cultural activities.
 Lhasa’s tourist attractions comprise various historical and scenic spots in its metropolitan and suburban areas, such as the world-famous Potala Palace, Jokhang Temple, Drepung, Sera, and Ganden Monasteries.

 Lhasa is the capital city of the Tibet Autonomous Region in China.
 It is located on the Lhasa River’s north bank in a valley of the Himalayas at an altitude of 3,490 meters (11,450 feet).
-Lhasa is known as the “Roof of the World” due to its high elevation.
+Lhasa earns its reputation as the “City of Sunshine,” basking in sunlight for over 3,000 hours each year.

 Tucked away in the serene landscapes of the Tibetan Plateau lies Lhasa City, an enchanting destination that beckons to those seeking a taste of authentic Tibetan culture and natural splendour.
 As one of the first national historical and cultural cities, Lhasa, also known as Kyisho and the Sunlight City, is a place of immense historical significance and breathtaking beauty, officially recognized by the Chinese State Council as an international tourist city.